nmacedo/MSV/Systems/FM2CF/README.md

-# FM2CFs
+# SPL development (minimal)

-A very minimal example related to SPL engineering used to demonstrate SAT-based multidirectional transformations.
+A very minimal example related to SPL engineering.

 ### FM2CFs
 The [fm2cfs.qvtr](Resources/fm2cfs.qvtr) transformation is a (very) simplified SPL scenario between a feature model and 2 system configurations.

+The Alloy models demonstrate a solver-based apprach to multidirectional transformations.

 #### Overview
 Every mandatory feature on the feature model must be present in the configurations, while every feature selected in the configuration must belong to the feature model.